equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

 {plugin-uuid}-{view-id}
 ```

-This concept is also continued for view elements and their components or settings groups.
+This concept is continued for view elements and their components or settings groups.
 ```
 {plugin-uuid}-{view-id}-{view-element-id}
 {plugin-uuid}-{view-id}-{view-element-id}-{component-id}